 Protect the skin and combat aging

-The rich content of vitamin E in eggplant neutralizes free radicals.
+The rich content of vitamin E in this vegetable neutralizes free radicals.
 It can combat aging and enhance skin complexion.
-Frequent eating of eggplant can reduce wrinkles, freckles, and dark circles.
+Frequent eating of this vegetable can reduce wrinkles, freckles, and dark circles.

 Stops bleeding and pain

 Autumn is a dry season.
-People suffering from hemorrhoids should eat more eggplant to solve the bleeding problem.
+People suffering from hemorrhoids should eat more eggplants to solve the bleeding problem.

 Prevents stomach problems

-The solanine in eggplant works to suppress tumor forming in the digestive system.
+The solanine in it works to suppress tumors forming in the digestive system.
 It can help prevent stomach issues.

 Eggplant with minced meat recipe

-- Cut eggplants into chunks and lightly marinate with salt to draw out the excess water; mince pork, garlic, and ginger; cut green onion in small bits;
+- Cut into chunks and lightly marinate with salt to draw out the excess water; mince pork, garlic, and ginger; cut green onion into small bits;

-- Squeeze water out of salted eggplant and dry;
+- Squeeze water out of the salted eggplant and dry;

 - Heat up a wok/pan with oil, put in eggplant, fry till soft, and leave it to one side;